gotchoices/MyCHIPs/client/chark/issues/connect.md

 - Create an offline mode with local operations queue that syncs when connection is restored
 - Add connection diagnostics tool for users to troubleshoot issues
 - Cache essential language data for better offline experience

+### Known Edge Cases (Future Projects)

+- **Key Loss on New Connection Failure**:
+  - Current behavior: When connecting with a new token, the old key is deleted before confirming the new connection works
+  - Edge case: If user has working connection, scans an expired/invalid token, and confirms connection, they will lose both old and new keys
+  - Impact: Low/Medium - Requires user to deliberately scan and confirm a bad token
+  - Fix complexity: Medium-High - Would require restructuring connection flow to:
+    1. Try connecting with new credentials first without deleting old key
+    2. Only delete old key after confirming new connection is successful
+    3. Handle fallback to old key if new connection fails
+  - Recommendation: Address in future connection flow refactoring rather than as a quick fix